The dark dimension, proton decay, and the length of the M-theory interval: Introduction

 \section{Introduction}

 There is a recent surge in interest in theories with large, purely gravitational dimensions.
 Motivated by Swampland conjectures~\cite{Ooguri:2006in,Lee:2019wij,Lee:2019xtm,Lust:2019zwm,Obied:2018sgi,Bedroya:2019snp}, a micron-size fifth dimension could be connected to the observed value of the cosmological constant~\cite{Montero:2022prj,Vafa:2024fpx}.
 This additional dimension would modify Newton's inverse square law at short distances.
 Current constraints indicate that its size should be $r\lesssim 50$ $\mu$m~\cite{PhysRevLett.124.051301,Lee:2020zjt}.
 It has also been argued that, in this scenario, a large number of Kaluza-Klein (KK) modes of the graviton~\cite{Gonzalo:2022jac,Obied:2023clp,Law-Smith:2023czn} and other towers in the closed string spectrum~\cite{Langhoff:2025} can be produced via freeze-in after reheating and sizably contribute to the dark matter (DM) of the universe even if the reheating temperature is very low, $T_{\rm RH}\lesssim \mathcal{O}(1)$ GeV.
+The graviton KK tower can also have important impact in the evolution of stars~\cite{Hardy:2025ajb}.
 Despite its minimality, concrete UV completions of the dark dimension {remain elusive (see however~\cite{Blumenhagen:2022zzw,Basile:2024lcz,Nian:2024njr})}.